leonardoce/gtk-server-wrapper/README.md

 In this repository you find two ASDF systems:

-* gtk-server: is the Gtk-Server client package;
+* `gtk-server`: is the Gtk-Server client package;
-* gtk-server-components: is a package with some reusable components.
+* `gtk-server-components`: is a package with some reusable components.

 This package works on Linux, Windows and MacOSX.
 Please consult the documentation to have details on the supported Common Lisp